AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ### Hyakki Chitsuki (百鬼血月, 'Hundred Oni Blood Moon') ![line](https://i.imgur.com/TLmc0GL.png){position:absolute,top:484px,left:55px,width:375px,mix-blend-mode:normal}

 The Oni first poured out of their realm in Makoku, lead by their Oni Lords, during the Kaika Jidai, and threatened to bring untold darkness and horror to the world.
-The might of the Myojin, still present in the world at the time, had to be assembled in order to push the Oni back and seal them deep beneath the earth, in a conflict now known as the Blood War.
+The might of the Myōjin, still present in the world at the time, had to be assembled in order to push the Oni back and seal them deep beneath the earth, in a conflict now known as the Blood War.
 This entombment was not perfect however, and the Oni have discovered how to temporarily break their imprisonment and briefly bring chaos back to the real world.

 The escape of the Oni causes a night of terror, known as the Hyakki Chitsuki, where these demonic beings hunt for people and kami alike to prey and feast upon.
 The timing of this night is unpredictable as it only occurs around once in a generation or so, but, like an earthquake or a volcanic eruption, it always seems to come when the population of Utsushiyo is the most complacent, the most forgetful of their place in the hierarchy of realms.
 The Oni have been cursed by Netsu-sama to flee in fear when they witness the rising suns, but that still gives them one terrible night to do what they please.
 If one is ever out at night and sees the moon turn red and the sky rain blood then they should pray for safety, for the Oni are coming.